 *We preregistered several additional predictions pertaining to alternative measures of behavioral flexibility that we are not using here.
-The preregistration details the criteria that determined which variables to use, and we summarize this below in Methods > Behavioral flexibility.
-The full preregistration is available as Supplementary Material 3.
+The preregistration details the criteria that determined which variables to use, and is available as Supplementary Material 3.
+This article also attempted to test Hypothesis 2 and its associated predictions, which are reported in Supplementary Material 2.
 The prediction numbers listed here maintain the original order from the preregistration to help readers track consistency across Stage 1 and Stage 2.*

 Hypothesis 1: Behavioral flexibility is correlated with the exploration of new environments and novel objects, but not with boldness, persistence, or motor diversity.